-aged 69, has been an Alternate Director to Mr. Frank John Sixt (Chairman) since 1 August 2016 and is an alternate to Mr. Frank Sixt, a member of the Remuneration Committee and Nomination Committee of the Company respectively.
-He is an executive director and deputy managing director of CKHH, a non-executive director of Hutchison Telecommunications Hong Kong Holdings Limited ("HTHKH"), a director of HTAL and a Commissioner of PT Duta Intidaya Tbk.
-He is also an alternate director of HTHKH and HTAL and a director of certain substantial shareholders of the Company within the meaning of the SFO.
-He was Finance Director and Chief Operating Officer of the A.S.
-Watson Group, the retail arm of the CKHH Group, from 1994 to 1997 and Group Managing Director of the Harbour Plaza Hotel Management Group, the former hotel business of HWL (which was listed on the Stock Exchange until it was privatised in June 2015), from 1998 to 2000.
-Mr. Lai has over 35 years of management experience in different industries.
+aged 70, has been an Alternate Director to Mr. Frank John Sixt (Chairman) since 1 August 2016 and is an alternate to Mr. Frank Sixt, a member of the Remuneration Committee and Nomination Committee of the Company respectively.
+He is an executive director and deputy managing director of CKHH, a non-executive director and alternate director of Hutchison Telecommunications Hong Kong Holdings Limited ("HTHKH"), a director and alternate director of HTAL and a commissioner of PT Duta Intidaya Tbk.
+He is also a director of certain substantial shareholders of the Company within the meaning of Part XV of the SFO.
+He was finance director and chief operating officer of the A.S.
+Watson Group, the retail arm of the CKHH Group, from 1994 to 1997 and group managing director of the Harbour Plaza Hotel Management Group, the former hotel business of HWL (which was listed on the Stock Exchange of Hong Kong Limited until it was privatised in June 2015), from 1998 to 2000.
+Mr. Lai has over 40 years of management experience in different industries.
 He holds a Bachelor of Science (Hons) degree and a Master's degree in Business Administration.